QuentinRoy/LightMill/readme.rst

   ./configure.sh
   ./run-server.sh

-You need a python 2.7 interpreter and `virtualenv` installed.
-If `virtualenv` is unfound, you can install it with `easy_install virtualenv`.
+You need a python 2.7 interpreter and *virtualenv* installed.
+If *virtualenv* is unfound, you can install it with :code:`easy_install virtualenv`.

 You can then access the web interface from localhost on the corresponding port.